nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/README.md

 # Specific Guidance
 Specific guidance is intended to focus on products and solutions **commonly** found in government and industry spaces.
+This page exists to gather vendor resources in one spot so public and private entities can collaborate on our [shared need to secure computing infrastructure](https://www.nsa.gov/What-We-Do/Cybersecurity/NSCAP/).

+The information and opinions contained in this document are provided "as is" and without any warranties or guarantees. **Reference herein to any specific commercial products, process, or service by trade name, trademark, manufacturer, or otherwise, does not constitute or imply its endorsement, recommendation, or favoring by the United States Government, and this guidance shall not be used for advertising or product endorsement purposes.**

 ## Table of Contents
 - 1\.
 [Attack Vector Minimization](#vectors)